 You only need to mix two of the primary colours together to create secondary colours.
-For example, if we mix; red and yellow together we get orange, blue and red together make violet, and when blue and yellow are mixed they colour green.
+For example, if we mix red and yellow together, we get orange; blue and red together make violet; and when blue and yellow are mixed, they create green.

-This is probably the most exciting part of colour theory for us colourist!
-By having some knowledge of complementary colours it can save our work from ugly colour schemes and save our precious pages.
-When referring to our handy colour wheel we’ll be able to make the best decision for the piece at hand.
+This is probably the most exciting part of colour theory for us colourists!
+By having some knowledge of what colours go well together, it can save our work from unpleasant colour schemes and create more harmonious colouring sheets.
+By referring to our handy colour wheel, we’ll be able to make the best decision for the piece at hand.

-For this, it’s a good idea to start by choosing two colours, paying particular attention to one main colour, then choosing colours that support that main colour.
+For this, it’s a good idea to start by choosing two colours, paying particular attention to one main colour, then adding colours that support that main colour.

 This can be done by choosing a colour on the opposite side to it, for example, by choosing the two colours adjacent to the complementary colour you’re wanting to work with, such as blue with yellow and orange.

-Splitting complementary colours tends to have a similar visual contrast as the complementary colours but has less tension.
-If you’re new to colouring it might be an idea work using a split-complementary palette to be on the safe side.
+Splitting complementary colours tends to have a similar visual contrast as the complementary colours, but will give your colouring page less tension.
+If you’re new to colouring, it might be an idea work using a split-complementary palette to ease yourself into some more dramatic colour combinations.

+Want to work in one main colour?
 Then working with tetradic colours might be best for you.
-This is when four colours are made up of two sets of complementary colours and is referred to as being double-complementary.
-Like the triadic colours, but imagine a rectangle has been placed over the colour wheel.
+This is when four colours are made up of two sets of complementary colours, and it can be referred to as being double-complementary.
+Like the triadic colours, but imagine a rectangle has been placed over the colour wheel rather than a triangle.
 The tetradic colour scheme works well if you want one colour to be more dominant than the rest of your palette.